 Aurangabad Caves contain some of the most beautiful sculptures known to be created by Indian artists of classical period.

-Caves are located few kilometres north from Aurangabad city, in steep slopes of a hill running roughly from east to west, some 20 m above the surrounding plain.
-They were unknown to Europeans until middle of the 19th century.
+Caves are located few kilometers north from Aurangabad city, in steep slopes of a hill running roughly from east to west, some 20 m above the surrounding plain.
+They were unknown to Europeans until the middle of the 19th century.

-In total here are 12 Buddhist caves divided in three groups.
+In total there are 12 Buddhist caves divided into three groups.
 The westernmost caves comprise the first group and are numbered from 1 to 5.
-Second group is located some 500 m further to the east and includes caves 6 to 9.
+The second group is located some 500 m further to the east and includes caves 6 to 9.
 The easternmost group is located 1 km further to the east and includes caves 10 – 12.

-Caves are cut in a basalt of rather bad quality, with fractured zones where the rock is not suitable for carving.
-This has prevented creation of large caves – builders of caves had to avoid the parts of bad quality rock.
+Caves are cut in the basalt of rather bad quality, with fractured zones where the rock is not suitable for carving.
+This has prevented the creation of large caves – builders of caves had to avoid the parts of bad quality rock.
 Some excavations were stopped as fractures were reached.

-Caves are carved in cliff in time period from the 2nd – 3rd century AD to the 7th century AD.
+Caves are carved in a cliff in the time period from the 2nd – 3rd century AD to the 7th century AD.

 The oldest are caves 1 and 3, possibly excavated in the 2nd – 3rd century AD.

 Cave 1 is unfinished monastery – vihara.
-Ceiling of verandah has collapsed.
+The ceiling of the verandah has collapsed.
 Only portico and pillars are finished.
 Verandah contains three panels depicting Buddha with Padmapani and Vajrapani.

 Cave 4 is chaitya griha of Hinayana order.
-Unfortunately it is in bad shape due to soft rock – front part of this cave has collapsed – there still are visible stumps of pillars of this part.
-12 beautiful octagonal columns in rectangular hall have been preserved, they are adorned with with carvings depicting scenes from Jataka tales – tales about the previous births (jāti) of Buddha.
-These columns divide the hall in main part and side aisles.
+Unfortunately, it is in bad shape due to soft rock – the front part of this cave has collapsed – there still are visible stumps of pillars of this part.
+12 beautiful octagonal columns in the rectangular hall have been preserved, they are adorned with carvings depicting scenes from Jataka tales – tales about the previous births (jāti) of Buddha.
+These columns divide the hall in the main part and side aisles.

 At the rear part of hall there stands stupa – it is a high cylindrical drum with bulbous dome and with sculpting similar to inverted pyramid rising above it.
 Such style of stupa testifies that this chaitya griha is made the latest in the 3rd century AD.

-Ceiling of hall is reinforced with stone ribs resembling wooden architecture.
+Ceiling of the hall is reinforced with stone ribs resembling wooden architecture.

 Other caves in other groups are attributed to Kalachuri dynasty.